Palnati Yuddham (1947 film)

 Palnati Yuddham is a 1947 Indian Telugu-language historical war film jointly directed by L. V. Prasad and Gudavalli Ramabrahmam.
 Based on the Battle of Palnadu, the film stars Akkineni Nageswara Rao, Govindarajula Subba Rao and Kannamba, with music composed by Galipenchala Narasimha Rao.
 It is produced by Koganti Venkata Subba Rao under the Sri Sarada Productions banner.

-The film was remade once again in Telugu with the same title in 1966, starring N. T. Rama Rao and Bhanumathi Ramakrishna.
+The film was remade in Telugu with the same title in 1966, starring N. T. Rama Rao and Bhanumathi Ramakrishna.